 Oakwood Inclusion Coalition (OIC)

-This document establishes the Oakwood Inclusion Coalition, setting forth the mission and purpose of the Coalition, and the manner in which it shall function.
+This document establishes the Oakwood Inclusion Coalition (OIC), setting forth the mission and purpose of the OIC, and the manner in which it shall function.

-The name of this organization shall be the Oakwood Inclusion Coalition (OIC).
+The name of this organization shall be the Oakwood Inclusion Coalition, regularly abbreviated as the OIC.

 The mission of the OIC is to study, promote, and celebrate an inclusive, equitable, diverse, and welcoming environment and community for everyone who lives, works, visits, or passes through Oakwood.

 The purpose of the OIC is to foster an inclusive community through education, development of programs and projects, communication initiatives, and regular attention to matters of intra- and intercommunity relations.
-The OIC is an organization of government, school, and library officials, private citizens, faith, ethnic and cultural leaders, and representatives from the business and media communities in the Oakwood area and beyond.
+Citizen-driven, the OIC is specifically constituted as an organization of private citizens and residents of Oakwood and interested parties who are not residents of Oakwood, faith, ethnic and cultural leaders, and individuals from the business and media communities in the Oakwood area and beyond.
 Volunteer officers manage the organization and receive no compensation.

-While the OIC will deliver a report annually to the Oakwood City Council, the Oakwood School Board and the Board of the Wright Memorial Public Library, no substantial part of the OIC’s activities or reporting shall involve the purpose of influencing, modifying, or suspending city, school or library legislation or policies.
-The organization shall not participate in, or otherwise intervene in any political campaign on behalf of any candidate for public office or any issue put to vote before the public.
+Note: The organization derives counsel and guidance through liaisons from the City of Oakwood, Oakwood City Schools, and the Wright Memorial Public Library.
+It also benefits from the participation of liaisons from other organizations as identified in Section V. COALITION MEMBERSHIP.
+Further, while the OIC will deliver a report annually to the Oakwood City Council, the Oakwood School Board, and the Board of the Wright Memorial Public Library, no part of the OIC’s activities or reporting shall involve the express purpose of influencing, modifying, or suspending City, Schools, or Library legislation or policies.
+The organization shall not participate in, or otherwise intervene in, any political campaign on behalf of any candidate for public office or in support of any issue put to vote before the public.